NSW Combined High Schools Sports Association Handbook

 (ii) Doubles pairs are to be ranked 1 and 2, and can consist of any combination of team members for each match.

-(iii) If a reserve is played, he/she must come into the team in a position based on his/her order of ability for singles consistent with team rankings in previous knockout rounds.
+(iii) If a reserve is played, they must come into the team in a position based on their order of ability for singles consistent with team rankings in previous knockout rounds.

 (vi).
 Doubles pairings and/or rankings may be altered from match to match but singles rankings cannot be changed.